Introduction

 What types of regulations are relevant for electrical transformers?

-Regulations relevant to electrical transformers cover a variety of areas, including electrical safety, energy efficiency, electromagnetic compatibility, and environmental impact.
+The regulations relevant to electrical transformers cover a variety of areas, including electrical safety, energy efficiency, electromagnetic compatibility, and environmental impact.
 These regulations ensure that transformers not only operate effectively, but also minimize their environmental footprint and are safe for human use.

 How do these regulations affect the manufacturing and distribution of transformers?